'This never should have happened,' says father of inmate who died | CBC News

 But Evans's father, Don Evans, said in a statement to CBC News that his son, who he said had a developmental disability and the intellect of a seven-year-old, was known to be suicidal and should have been closely monitored.

-"If he is suicidal, someone should have noticed and been watching him around the clock," Don Evans wrote.
+"If he is suicidal, someone should have noticed and been watching him around the clock," he wrote.
 "Laws need to be changed so this can never happen again."

 Joshua Evans had been in the Burnside jail for four weeks, his father said.

-Joshua had previously served time in the Niagara region of Ontario, his father said.
+Joshua had previously been charged in the Niagara region of Ontario with accessing, possessing and making child pornography available, according to local media reports.

-Notes about his suicidal thoughts would have been contained in any files sent from Ontario to Nova Scotia, Don Evans said.
-Joshua was also sent for a 30-day psychological evaluation shortly before he was arrested in Nova Scotia, his father said.
+Notes about his suicidal thoughts would have been contained in any files sent to Nova Scotia from Ontario, Don Evans said.
+Joshua was also sent for a 30-day psychological evaluation shortly after he was arrested in Nova Scotia, his father said.

 "Staff at the facility should have known and kept him safe," he said.
 "When someone goes into custody you expect them to be safe and not end up in the morgue four weeks later."